Professional Reviews

 You can manually configure CyberGhost VPN on your router, but only if it supports the VPN service.
 Luckily, the provider works with a large number of router models and firmware — some top competitors, such as TunnelBear, don’t even provide router support.

-It’s usually difficult to manually set up a VPN on a router, but I like that CyberGhost VPN has helpful step-by-step guides (that even come with screenshots) — by following those guides, it took me less than 15 minutes to perform the manual setup, which is pretty good.
+I like that CyberGhost VPN has helpful step-by-step guides (that even come with screenshots) because it’s usually difficult to manually set up a VPN on a router — by following those guides, it took me less than 15 minutes to perform the manual setup, which is pretty good.

-Even so, if you’re mainly interested in using a VPN on your router, I suggest checking out ExpressVPN instead — it’s one of the only VPNs on the market that has a router app, which is very simple to install (it only took me about 7–8 minutes to do it), has an intuitive interface, and also uses the provider’s proprietary Lightway, which provides the fastest VPN speeds on the market.
+But if you’re mainly interested in using a VPN on your router, I suggest ExpressVPN — it’s one of the only VPNs on the market that has a router app, which is very simple to install (it only took me about 7–8 minutes to do it), has an intuitive interface, and also uses the provider’s proprietary Lightway, which provides the fastest VPN speeds on the market.

-Overall, CyberGhost VPN supports manual setups on a decent number of router models and firmware, and it also provides access to helpful setup tutorials.
+Overall, CyberGhost VPN has good router support — it supports manual setups on a decent number of router models and firmware, and it also provides access to helpful setup tutorials.

 CyberGhost VPN Apps: Is CyberGhost Easy to Use?